-Barnett Hall, a classroom and laboratory building, houses the Human Potential and Performance Division Office, and the Nursing, the Communication Disorders, Physics, and Agricultural Science programs.
+Barnett Hall, a classroom and laboratory building, houses the Human Potential and Performance Division Office and the Nursing and Communication Disorders programs.
 The addition to the original 1970 building, completed in 1984 to provide additional agricultural and science resources for students and faculty, is among the several architectural award winning buildings on campus.
 Additional renovations were made in 1993 to build a state-of-the-art Speech and Hearing Clinic and the Nursing Independent Learning Center.